Yosef Haim Brenner: Early life

-In 1902, Brenner was drafted into the Russian army.
-Two years later, when the Russo-Japanese War broke out, he deserted.
-He was initially captured, but escaped to London with the help of the General Jewish Labor Bund, which he had joined as a youth.
+In 1902, Brenner was drafted into the Imperial Russia army.
+When the Russo-Japanese War broke out in 1904, he deserted his post.
+He was initially captured, but escaped to London with the help of the General Jewish Labour Bund, a socialist Jewish workers' organization which he had joined as a youth.

-In 1905, he met the Yiddish writer Lamed Shapiro.
-Brenner lived in an apartment in Whitechapel, which doubled as an office for HaMe'orer, a Hebrew periodical that he edited and published in 1906–07.
-In 1922, Asher Beilin published Brenner in London about this period in Brenner's life.
+While in London, Brenner lived in an apartment in Whitechapel, which doubled as an office for Ha-Me'orer, a Hebrew periodical that he edited and published in 1906–7.
+In 1905, he befriended the Yiddish writer Lamed Shapiro.
+Brenner's time in London was later chronicled by Asher Beilin in the 1922 biography Brenner in London.